 Best Battery Operated: PetSafe Healthy Pet Simply Feed Automatic Feeder

 Some pet owners may worry about a power outage, WiFi going down, or even their pets unplugging the automatic feeder.
 A battery-operated automatic feeder is a good solution for those scenarios.
 This one requires four D-cell batteries.
-It can be programmed to schedule 12 meals, ranging from 1/8 to 1/4 cup in size.
+It can be programmed to schedule 12 meals, ranging up to 0.25 cup in size.

 Pet parents with cats that get into everything will appreciate that the jam-free dispenser is set up to keep food securely locked away.
 Both the food dispenser and stainless steel serving bowl can be washed in the dishwasher.

 “This feeder works best only with the bowl that they provide.
 I initially used a smaller bowl that I've been using for some time now and some of the food bounced out of it.” – Spruce Pets Product Tester

 If you are feeding your cat dry food, then your best options for automatic cat feeders are the PETLIBRO Automatic Cat Feeder with Twist Lock Lid (view at Amazon) and PETLIBRO Automatic Pet Feeder with Desiccant Bag (view at Amazon).
 PETLIBRO has several different models that rank highly with pet owners but also have a number of features, have good food storage space, sleek styling, are reliable, and are less than $70.
 The model with the twist lock lid is especially favorable for owners with cats that seem to be able to break into other feeders and the model with the desiccant compartment is nice for those that live in humid climates.

 What to Look for in an Automatic Cat Feeder

 When it comes to selecting a cat feeder, you want one that fits your space and meets your cat’s (or cats’) needs.
 If you have limited room, select a smaller feeder, but size up if you have multiple cats.